-On the motion of Mr. Frenaye, seconded by Mr. Carlson it was moved that “The ARRL 2018-2019 Plan, as recommended by the Administration and Finance Committee, be adopted.”
+30. On the motion of Mr. Frenaye, seconded by Mr. Carlson it was moved that “The ARRL 2018-2019 Plan, as recommended by the Administration and Finance Committee, be adopted.”

+Mr. Niswander, Treasurer, moved, seconded by Mr. Pace to amend the main motion to insert after the words “ARRL 2018-2019 Plan” and before the words “as recommended by the Administration and Finance Committee, be adopted” the words:

+“to add a maximum of $428,000 to fund a Lifelong Learning Initiative Program.”

+After significant discussion, Mr. Niswander with the concurrence of Mr. Pace amended his proposed amendment to read:

-Mr. Niswander moved, seconded by Mr. Pace to amend the ARRL 2018-2019 Plan :2to add a maximum of $30,000 to fund the discovery and strategy phase of the Lifelong Learning Initiative Project as presented by Mintz & Hoke, and to report the findings to the A&F Committee and to Board at the July Board meeting.
-On the request of Mr. Lisenco, a roll call vote being requested, the amendment was ADOPTED with Directors Abernethy, Carlson, Holden, Norris, Williams, Lisenco, Blocksome, Frenaye, Pace, Vallio, Boehner, Allen, Sarratt and Stratton voting AYE and Mr. Norton voting NAY.
+“to add a maximum of $30,000.00 to fund a Lifelong Learning Initiative Project as presented by Mintz & Hoke, and to report the findings to the A&F Committee and to Board at the July Board meeting.”

+On the request of Mr. Lisenco, a roll call vote being requested, Mr. Niswander’s modified amendment was ADOPTED with Directors Abernethy, Carlson, Holden, Norris, Williams, Lisenco, Blocksome, Frenaye, Pace, Vallio, Boehner, Allen, Sarratt and Stratton voting AYE and Mr. Norton voting NAY.

-Returning to the main motion, a roll call vote being requested by Mr. Pace, it was VOTED that “The ARRL 2018-19 Plan, as recommended by the Administration and Finance Committee as amended, be adopted”, with all fifteen directors voting AYE.
+Returning to Mr. Frenaye’s main motion, a roll call vote being requested by Mr. Pace, it was VOTED that “The ARRL 2018-19 Plan as recommended by the Administration and Finance Committee, to add a maximum of $30,000.00 to fund a Lifelong Learning Initiative Project as presented by Mintz & Hoke, and to report the findings to the A&F Committee and to the Board at the July 2018 Board meeting, be ADOPTED”, with all fifteen Directors voting AYE.

-26. Mr. Pace continued with the report of the Administration and Finance Committee, yielding to Mr. Bellows to discuss the Travel Expense Working Group review of ARRL travel policies, as well as the provisions about travel to a Division by the Director outside of their own.
+31. Mr. Pace continued with the report of the Administration and Finance Committee, yielding to Mr. Bellows to discuss the Travel Expense Working Group review of ARRL travel policies, as well as the provisions about travel to a Division by the Director outside of their own.

-27. It was moved by Mr. Niswander, seconded by Mr. Pace, that:
+32. Mr. Pace continued with the report of the Administration and Finance Committee, yielding to Mr. Niswander, who moved, seconded by Mr. Pace, that:

 “A Chief Executive Officer Search committee be formed to identify a candidate for the CEO for Board election.
 The committee shall consist of Rick Niswander, K7GM, chair; Kermit Carlson, W9XA; Jim Boehner, N2ZZ; David Woolweaver, K5RAV; and Greg Widin, KØGW.
 The committee is authorized to engage a search consultant.
 The committee shall report periodically to the Board and will specifically report at the July 2018 Board meeting.”

-After discussion, a roll call vote being requested by Mr. Pace, the motion was unanimously ADOPTED.
+After discussion, a roll call vote being requested by Mr. Pace, Mr. Niswander’s motion was ADOPTED with all fifteen Directors voting AYE.

+Program & Services Committee

-28. The Board next moved to consideration of the report from the Programs and Services Committee, with Mr. Blocksome entertaining questions.
+33. The Board next moved to consideration of the report from the Programs and Services Committee, with Mr. Blocksome, Chairman of the Program & Services Committee, entertaining questions.
 Concern was again raised from several Directors that many members of the various advisory committees do not appear to be fully engaged when they are requested to complete taskings from the PSC.

-29. On behalf of the Programs and Services Committee, Mr. Allen moved, seconded by Mr. Abernethy, that:
+34. On behalf of the Programs and Services Committee, Mr. Allen moved, seconded by Mr. Abernethy, that: